ln-release-viewer/ln-release-viewer.github.io/README.md

     1. Fetch the latest LNRelease data

-    2. Parse the release table
+    2. Parse the README and generate data/releases.json

-    3. Generate data/releases.json
+    3. Fetch covers

     4. Commit changes

     5. Trigger a rebuild of the GitHub Pages site

-This keeps the site up-to-date with zero manual maintenance.
+This keeps the site up-to-date.

 ## 📁 Project Structure